-- Just because umpires in Little League are instructed to warn for this violation does not mean that warnings should be issued for all violations of the rules. - This includes rubbing the ball in the dirt or picking up dirt from the mound and rubbing it on the ball. - In preparing the ball for play, the umpires should never rub dirt on the ball while on the field.
+- > Umpire demands the ball and removes that player who is intentionally discoloring or damaging the ball.
+Key word is intentionally.
+Rule of thumb for Little League players is to issue a warning to offender and manager before ejection - > Just because umpires in Little League are instructed to warn for this violation does not mean that warnings should be issued for all violations of the rules. - > This includes rubbing the ball in the dirt or picking up dirt from the mound and rubbing it on the ball. - In preparing the ball for play, the umpires should never rub dirt on the ball while on the field.
 If a new ball comes into play, roll it down the baseline to your partner to rub up.
-The ball will collect enough dust to remove the shine, thus preparing the ball for play.
+The ball will collect enough dust to remove the shine, thus preparing the ball for play. - 3.03 A player in the starting line-up who has been removed for a substitute may re-enter the game in the SAME position, in the batting order, provided: - (a) his or her substitute has completed one time at bat and; is retired as a batter-runner or runner, scores, or the inning or game ends

-3.03 - (Minors/Majors/Intermediate (50-70) Division/Junior/Senior Baseball and Softball) A player in the starting line-up who has been removed for a substitute may re-enter the game once, in any position in the batting order, provided:
+A player in the starting line-up who has been removed for a substitute may re-enter the game, in the SAME position in the batting order, provided: